rusty-engineer/GSF-copilot-workshop/workshop-modules/04 Writing documentation with GitHub Copilot.md

 Yet, despite our reluctance, documentation remains an indispensable aspect of software development.
 It serves as the bridge between our code and those who will interact with it — whether they be fellow developers, stakeholders, or end-users (but most likely future you).
 Documentation is not merely an afterthought; it's the lifeline that sustains the longevity and usability of our projects.

-In this era of agile development and rapid iteration, the temptation to prioritize coding over documentation is ever-present.
+In this era of agile development and rapid iteration, the temptation to prioritise coding over documentation is ever-present.
 However, as seasoned developers know all too well, neglecting documentation can lead to a myriad of issues down the line.
 Without clear and comprehensive documentation, understanding and maintaining code becomes a Herculean task.
-Bugs linger undetected, features remain underutilized, and the risk of miscommunication looms large.
+Bugs linger undetected, features remain underutilised, and the risk of miscommunication looms large.

 #### Using Inline Documentation: